TangoEchoSierra/abitaboutme/README.md

 A bit about myself.

-My name is Terence Schultz.
 I originally graduated in Computer Networking over two decades ago but never got a chance to work in IT up until last year.
 I have worked in different roles and fields, moving around whereever I'm needed in the company

 I'm looking for a career where I can focus on my new qualifications and perfect them, while being able to work remotely.
 I would enjoy being able to know my role as per my qualifications and focus on that role.
 I am also interested in investing and I'm hoping to use my new skills to help me better with my investments.